dkuppitz/openflights/README.md

 # For the Impatient

 0. Clone the project and set an environment variable that holds the path to the projects (e.g. `export OPENFLIGHTS_HOME="/projects/openflights"`)
-1. Download data files (run ${OPENFLIGHTS_HOME}/data/download.sh)
+1. Download data files (run `${OPENFLIGHTS_HOME}/data/download.sh`)
-2. In a Titan 0.5.4 Gremlin console type (note that you cannot use `${OPENFLIGHTS_HOME}` for the console's load command, hence you'll have to replace it with the full path):
+2. In a Titan 0.5.4 Gremlin console type (be sure to replace`${OPENFLIGHTS_HOME}` with the full path in this case):

      `gremlin> . ${OPENFLIGHTS_HOME}/scripts/load-openflights-tp2.groovy`

-3. Copy the output files (from the output/ directory in HDFS) into a Hadoop2 HDFS directory called openflights
+3. Copy the output files (from the `output/` directory in HDFS) into a Hadoop2 HDFS directory called `openflights`
-4. upload the script ${OPENFLIGHTS_HOME}/scripts/openflights-script-input.groovy into Hadoop2's HDFS home directory
+4. Upload the script `${OPENFLIGHTS_HOME}/scripts/openflights-script-input.groovy` into Hadoop2's HDFS home directory
-5. compile the project:
+5. Compile the project:

      `$ mvn clean install -DskipTests`

-6. Copy the jar file ${OPENFLIGHTS_HOME}/target/openflights-1.0-SNAPSHOT.jar into ${TITAN_1_0_HOME}/ext/
+6. Copy the jar file `${OPENFLIGHTS_HOME}/target/openflights-1.0-SNAPSHOT.jar` into `${TITAN_1_0_HOME}/ext/`
 5. In a Titan 1.0.0 Gremlin console:

      `gremlin> :load ${OPENFLIGHTS_HOME}/scripts/load-openflights-tp3.groovy`

 # Conclusion

-This tutorial provides a working model for doing a small data migration from Titan 0.5.4 to Titan 1.0.0.
+This tutorial provides a working model for doing a data migration from Titan 0.5.4 to Titan 1.0.0.
 It demonstrates some important new features of TinkerPop 3 that would allow this same model to be applied on a far larger scale.
 For those who have read this tutorial, the task that lies ahead involves adapting the model to the specifics of their individual production environments.
 It may also require more detailed reading of the TinkerPop [reference documentation](http://tinkerpop.apache.org/docs/3.0.2-incubating/) to fully grasp all the aspects of what has been presented here.